-Floors including sub floors of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area as there was no suitable access hatch available.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
-Chimney breasts and fireplaces Visually inspected.
+The internal doors consist of a timber panel and flush timber type.
+The door facings and skirting boards are of a timber and moulded style.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
+Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric fire housed within a timber fireplace in the lounge.
-Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
-Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Many of the original fireplace openings within the property have been blocked/removed.
+Internal Decorations Visually inspected.
+The internal walls and ceilings have a papered and painted finish.
+The internal joinery is finished in paint.
+Cellars There are no cellars.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electrical switch gear is located within a cupboard in the kitchen.
+Mains supply installed.
+The electricity fusebox is located above the entrance door.
+A range of 13amp sockets are distributed throughout the property.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.